ChenglongChen/tensorflow-XNN/README.md

 ## Summary
 This repo describes our method for the above competition.
 Highlights of our method are as follows:

-* very minimum preprocessing with focus on end-to-end learning with multi-field inputs (e.g., text, categorical features, numerical features.)
+* very minimum preprocessing with focus on end-to-end learning with multi-field inputs (e.g., text, categorical features, numerical features);
-* purely bag of NNs of the same architecture
-* hybrid NN consists of four major compoments, i.e., embed, encode, attend and predict
+* hybrid NN consists of four major compoments, i.e., embed, encode, attend and predict.
+FastText and NN based FM are used as building block;
-* snapshot ensemble is utilized to produce the final submission
+* purely bagging of NNs of the same architecture via snapshot ensemble;
 * efficiency is achieved via various approaches, e.g., lazynadam optimization, fasttext encoding and average pooling, snapshot ensemble, etc.

 ## Preprocessing